thomasbattram/thesis/meetings/2020-09-04/notes.md

 * Viva
 * AOB

-## properties of ewas project

-Here is where I'm at:

-__NOTES:__

-Some meeting notes

 ## Viva

 Examiners suggested sound good to me.
+Will get draft abstract prepped

 Start date for post-doc is Jan 4th so viva in December would be perfect if possible.

 __NOTES:__

-Some meeting notes
+## properties of ewas project

+Little bit unsure about how to present the relationship between DNA methylation-trait associations and various cpg characteristics...

+__NOTES:__

 ## AOB